ChaitanyaJainYT/KartData/project_plan_v2.md

 # KartData: Rigorous Architectural Blueprint (project_plan.md)

+## 0. Project Management

+First create a todo.md to keep track of all the steps to be taken and what has been completed.
+Keep updating the todo.md file as we progress.
+It should link to the plan file for each task.
+This will serve as a tracker for what is done and what is left for the different sessions we work on.

 ## 1. Project Context & Constraints

 * **The Core Problem:** KartData democratizes professional-grade motorsport telemetry by replacing expensive desktop software with a browser-based, interactive dashboard inspired by F1 data centers.
 It enables karting and track-day drivers to analyze runs and find ultimate pace.